 • Tapioca Flour: A little bit of tapioca flour helps to create that lighter, fluffier texture.

-• Coconut Sugar: The slight caramel undertones of coconut sugar are ah-mazing in this cake.
+• Coconut Sugar: The subtle caramel undertones of coconut sugar are perfect in this cake.

 • Spices: Cinnamon, nutmeg, and ground ginger are the ultimate carrot cake spice mix.

-• Applesauce: A secret ingredient that helps keep this carrot cake super moist.
+• Applesauce: This is my secret ingredient for keeping this carrot cake extra moist!

 • Vanilla Extract: Adds a smidge of sweetness to the overall base.

-• Shredded Carrots: The star ingredients – loads of carrots!
-And I’ve got some tips below for how to grate them fast and easy.
+• Shredded Carrots: The star ingredient is carrots!
+And I’ve got extra tips below for how to grate them quickly and easily.

-• Cream Cheese: It’s thick texture and tangy flavor makes it perfect for a lavish frosting.
-It’s my fave!
+• Cream Cheese: Its thick texture and tangy flavor make it perfect for the ultimate creamy frosting.

-• Butter: You can also use ghee as well.
+• Butter: Again, you can also use ghee here if desired.

-• Powdered Sugar: I’m using organic powdered sugar to help create that classic sweet, and fluffy cream cheese frosting.
+• Powdered Sugar: I use organic powdered sugar for that classic sweet, fluffy texture.

 • Vanilla Extract: For a little touch of sweetness.